cam-m/antlr-odata-ts/README.md

 ...has been copied to this project purely for my reference.
 In its current state it will not build with antlr4ts.

 ## Releases
+### Version 0.0.13
+- Type now throws an error if no rawType is provided.
+- added github repo details

 ### Version 0.0.12
 - fixed precendence of firstMemberExpression Context so IDENTIFIER is matched if its only a simple property